 White phosphorus (P4) has been identified as the cause of mortality for dabbling ducks and swans at an estuanne salt marsh in Alaska.
 Predation of ducks poisoned by P4 was monitored to assess the extent and range of predator exposures to P4.
 Avian tissues were analyzed for P4 by gas chromatography.
 We observed that both sick and dead dabbling ducks were common prey of bald eagles (Hahaeetus leucocephalus), herring gulls (Larus argentatus), and common ravens (Corvus corax).
 Frank signs of P4 intoxication attracted predators and rendered the ducks easy prey.
 White phosphorus was found in the tissue remains of ducks that had been preyed upon, thus providing positive evidence that predators were exposed to P4.
 Although P4 varied widely among individuals, P4 was generally highest in the gizzard contents followed by fatty tissues such as fat depots and the skin.
 White phosphorus was identified in fatty tissues of one eagle and in one herring gull egg, thus providing direct evidence of absorption of P4 by predators.”

-Therefore it is entirely plausible that the toxicity of the poisoned meat from dead birds at Rattlechain could prove fatal to predators- given that two of the authors of this report have stated that birds at Eagle River Flats have contained similar amounts of white phosphorus in tissue as those at Rattlechain.
+Therefore it is entirely plausible that the toxicity of the P4 poisoned meat from dead birds at Rattlechain (which have proven to have been systemically poisoned and found evidence of p4 in the fatty tissues), could prove fatal to predators- given that two of the authors of this report have stated that birds at Eagle River Flats have contained similar amounts of white phosphorus in tissue as those at Rattlechain.
 There may be no bald eagles at Rattlechain, though the list of predators who could and have fed on dead birds at the lake is considerable.
 Convulsions shown by white phosphorus poisoned birds, especially large ones like swans would attract foxes to the water’s edge, floundering in the reed beds or causeway path, and with birds more likely to beach themselves incoherently to avoid drowning would also increase predation risk.

 Don Sparling* has noted “Several species of raptors including bald eagles, golden eagles, peregrine falcons, and harriers as well as herring gulls and ravens feed on dead and dying waterfowl.
 These birds, in turn, may be exposed to P4 either by ingesting intact pellets from gizzards or by eating P4-laden tissue.
 Although P4 is eliminated from living birds within a day or two either by excretion or metabolism, it may linger in the tissues of dead animals for substantially longer periods.”